 The bill, H.B.
 No. 223, introduces new flood safety requirements specifically for youth camps located near rivers, creeks, and streams by adding Section 141.0091 to Chapter 141 of the Health and Safety Code.
-This section mandates that youth camp operators equip each camp cabin used for overnight accommodations with essential emergency equipment.
-The required equipment includes radio devices for communication, age-appropriate reflective life jackets, a first aid kit, and an emergency hammer tool for breaking windows.
-Additionally, the bill stipulates that this emergency equipment must be stored in an easily accessible location within the cabin and that clear instructions for using the equipment must be posted conspicuously.
+Under this new section, youth camp operators are mandated to equip each camp cabin used for overnight accommodations with essential emergency equipment.
+This includes radio devices for communication, reflective life jackets appropriate for the campers' ages, a first aid kit, and an emergency hammer tool for breaking windows.
+Additionally, the bill requires that this emergency equipment be stored in an easily accessible location within the cabin and that clear instructions for using the equipment be posted conspicuously.

-Furthermore, the bill empowers the executive commissioner to adopt necessary rules for the implementation of these safety measures.
-The legislation is designed to enhance the safety of campers in flood-prone areas and aims to ensure that youth camps are adequately prepared for emergencies related to flooding.
-The bill will take effect immediately if it receives a two-thirds majority vote in both houses; otherwise, it will become effective 91 days after the legislative session concludes.
+The executive commissioner is tasked with adopting necessary rules to implement these new safety measures.
+The bill is designed to enhance the safety of campers in flood-prone areas and aims to ensure that youth camps are adequately prepared for emergencies related to flooding.
+The act will take effect immediately if it receives a two-thirds vote from both houses of the legislature; otherwise, it will become effective 91 days after the legislative session concludes.

 Statutes affected: Introduced: ()